mser521/fall2025/content/assignments/midterm-4.md

    - Adjusts heading font-size to `2.5rem` and padding-top to `30px`
    - Adjusts geese image positioning (`right: 10px`, `top: 10px`) and size (`width: 300px`, `height: auto`)

-## Key Takeaways

-1. **Style Guide Reference**: The card structure with fancy-boxes is documented in the style guide - use it as your reference!
-2. **Background Images**: Use `background-image` with `background-size: contain` to display decorative backgrounds
-3. **Absolute Positioning**: Position decorative elements like the geese image absolutely within a relative parent
-4. **CSS Grid**: Use `grid-template-columns: repeat(2, 1fr)` for a 2-column grid layout
-5. **Responsive Design**: Stack the grid vertically on smaller screens using media queries

 [← Back to Midterm Project Index](./midterm)